JaviLopezG/yups/README.md

 * \[x\] **Basic Backend:** API on Trillian using Hugging Face (Gemma 3 27b).
 * \[x\] **Functionality:** Package suggestions and manager translation (apt, dnf, pacman, zypper).

+Built with AI Assistance: Parts of this code were generated or refactored using LLMs (Gemmini 3) to accelerate development and learning.

 ### **🚀 Phase 2: Infrastructure & Speed (Current Focus)**

 *Goal: Robustness, speed, and data sovereignty.*